g-etorri/articles/jncie-self-study/vpn-inter-as-configuration/20-vpn-interprovider-option-b.md

   10.0.0.3:100:10.1.23.0/30
 *                         Self                 2                  I
 ```
-You can notice here that we are not advertising the default route from HUB sites...
-This is happening because in the other PEs we include a simple, but crucial configuration.
+You can notice here that we are not advertising the default route from the HUB sites...
+This is happening because we need to include a simple but crucial configuration.
 ```
 set routing-options autonomous-system 65020 loops 3
 ```
-In the HUB site, the CEs receive the default route from a BGP session with R1 and R2, but when this route is readvertised into the VRF-HUB, our own AS is on AS-PATH, and the as-override will not remove the AS this time, because this tiny detail, we need to add the as-loops on the PEs.
-We can add this on all routers of the network btw.
+At the HUB site, the CEs receive the default route from a BGP session with R1 and R2.
+But when this route is readvertised into the VRF-HUB, our own AS is in the AS-PATH.
+The ```as-override``` feature won't remove the AS this time.
+Because of this tiny detail, we need to configure ```as-loops``` on the PEs.
+We can add this on all routers in the network, by the way.
 ```
 set routing-options autonomous-system 65020 loops 3
 ```
-Now, we would receive and advertise the default route:
+Now, we should receive and advertise the default route:
 ```
 root@R3> show route advertising-protocol bgp 172.16.3.6 table bgp.l3vpn